-We currently anticipate that current working capital, including cash and debt relief from the March12, 2003 transaction, assuming shareholder approval, budgeted cash flow and available borrowings under our credit facility, will be sufficient to meet our working capital requirements and anticipated capital expenditures through the point at which we achieve break-even cash flows, which is forecasted to be in the second half of 2003.
+We currently anticipate that current working capital, including cash and debt relief from the March 12, 2003 transaction, assuming shareholder approval, budgeted cash flow and available borrowings under our credit facility, will be sufficient to meet our working capital requirements and anticipated capital expenditures through the point at which we achieve break-even cash flows, which is forecasted to be in the second half of 2003.
 However, the forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary.
 Our budgeted cash flows include assumptions about increased volumes and decreased expenditures.
 We currently do not have orders from customers that equal the revenues assumed in our budget.
 If we are unable to increase our revenue and gross margins sufficiently to offset our operating expenses, we will continue to experience negative cash flow and may be required to raise additional funds through the private or public sale of additional debt or equity securities or through commercial bank borrowings to fund our working capital requirements and anticipated capital expenditures.
 Our ability to obtain additional capital will depend on financial market conditions, investor expectations for the wireless technology industry, the national economy and other factors outside our control.
 If we are able to obtain funds through the issuance of equity securities, our stockholders will experience dilution and such newly-issued equity securities may have rights, preferences or privileges senior to the current holders of our capital stock.
-There can be no assurance that such additional financing will be available on acceptable terms, or at all.
-If needed, the failure to secure additional financing would have a material adverse effect on our business, financial condition and operating results and may impair our ability to continue our operations at their current level.
-Our auditors' report on our 2002 Consolidated Financial Statements was modified to highlight an uncertainty about our ability to continue as a going concern.
+There can be no assurance that such additional financing would have a material adverse effect on our business, financial condition and operating results and may impair our ability to continue our operations at their current level.
+Our auditors' report on our 2002 Consolidated Financial Statements was modified to highlight an uncertainty about